johnfmorton/docker-build-a-banner/README.md

-# Docker: Build a Banner
+# Docker: Build A Banner

 ## About

-This Dockerfile builds an image to run Yeoman and the BuildABanner generator in a Docker container.
+This Dockerfile builds an image to run Yeoman and the Build A Banner generator in a Docker container.

 ```
 alias banner='docker container run -p 8080:8080/tcp -p 35729:35729/tcp -v "$PWD":/app -it --rm buildabanner'